 Santo Cazzati, Peter Davis, Di Cousens, Ela Fornalska and George O'Hara

-Spoken Word is a half hour program dedicated to poetry & performance.
-We provide a grassroots platform on 3CR for the poetry community, making connection between live performance, printed literature & radio listeners.
-Our guests are contemporary poets who read & discuss their works.
-Spoken Wordis inherently eclectic & gives voice to diverse forms of poetic expression.
+Spoken Word is a half hour program dedicated to poetry and performance.
+We provide a grassroots platform on 3CR for the poetry community, making connection between live performance, printed literature and radio listeners.
+Our guests are contemporary poets who read and discuss their works.
+Spoken Word is inherently eclectic and gives voice to diverse forms of poetic expression.

 The inaugural broadcast of 3CR’s Spoken Word was on Thursday 21 May 2009.
-The original team of presenters were Rhonda Jankovic, Santo Cazzati, Peter Goodyear & Gerard Watkins.
-Peter & Gerard have since found other ventures but have forever left their contributions to Spoken Word.
-The beautiful voice of Gerard Watkins can still be heard in the introduction of the program along with Mojave by Antonio Carlos Jobim.
+The original team of presenters was Rhonda Jankovic, Santo Cazzati, Peter Goodyear and Gerard Watkins.
+Peter and Gerard have since moved on but have forever left their contributions to Spoken Word.
+The beautiful voice of Gerard Watkins can still be heard in the introduction of the program over the classic bossa nova track Mojave by Antonio Carlos Jobim.

-We invite you to join us & our guests every Thursday at 9 in the morning to enjoy exciting, insightful & interesting poetic works on Spoken Word.
+We invite you to join us and our guests every Thursday at 9 in the morning to enjoy exciting, insightful and interesting poetic works on Spoken Word.

-“Spoken Word is an inspirational forum, showcasing many styles & forms of poetry, voiced by Australian poets from diverse backgrounds.
-The program has an international audience & I am delighted to be included, both as a member of such an audience & as a performing poet.”
+“Spoken Word is an inspirational forum, showcasing many styles and forms of poetry, voiced by Australian poets from diverse backgrounds.
+The programme has an international audience and I am delighted to be included, both as a member of such an audience and as a performing poet.”
+Avril Bradley

-“A wonderful opportunity to present my poetry in dialogue with a fellow poet & empathetic interviewer.”
-Marietta Elliott-Kleerkoper.
+“A wonderful opportunity to present my poetry in dialogue with a fellow poet and empathetic interviewer.”
+Marietta Elliott-Kleerkoper

-“I have read my poetry on local radio before, but the Spoken Word program was a unique opportunity to discuss my poetic process in some depth & to present a range of poems….
-I have really enjoyed hearing other interviews where the same careful & thoughtful style towards the poet allows their multi-facets to shine... but perhaps its most valuable function is to take the pleasure & liveliness of this art form to an audience who may never get to a live performance.”
-Susan Fealy.
+“I have read my poetry on local radio before, but the Spoken Word program was a unique opportunity to discuss my poetic process in some depth and to present a range of poems.
+I have really enjoyed hearing other interviews where the same careful and thoughtful style towards the poet allows their many sides to shine.
+But perhaps its most valuable function is to take the pleasure and liveliness of this art form to an audience who may never get to a live performance.”
+Susan Fealy

 “Spoken Word on 3CR isn’t a publicity factory or a babble of trivia.
-It’s smart, humane, funny, provocative & never predictable.
-We talk as of poetry matters in the real world, & therefore it does.”
-Andy Jackson.
+It’s smart, humane, funny, provocative and never predictable.
+We talk as if poetry matters in the real world, and therefore it does.”
+Andy Jackson

 “3CR’s Spoken Word program puts the revolution back into words.”
 Brigitte Lewis

-“Spoken Word is a weekly opportunity to be inspired by insightful conversations exploring poetry & language.”
-Marian Spires.
+“Spoken Word is a weekly opportunity to be inspired by insightful conversations exploring poetry and language.”
+Marian Spires

 OBITUARY : RHONDA JANKOVIC